 How to Get Rid of Ants

-These five simple steps will help keep ants from marching into your home
+These 5 simple steps will help keep them from marching into your home

-Through the warmer months, the two types most likely to show up are carpenter ants and odorous house ants, aka house ants.
-When their natural habitat is destroyed, ants seek out alternate food sources, which is what brings them indoors.
+Through the warmer months, the two types most likely to show up are house ants (technically known as odorous house ants because of the peculiar smell they release when crushed) and carpenter ants.
+When their natural habitat is destroyed because of development—such as construction on a new home, additions, or decks—ants seek out alternate food sources, which is what brings them indoors.

-The same can’t be said of carpenter ants, which feed on rotten or damp wood, potentially damaging windows, doors, or even structural framing in the process.
+The same can’t be said of carpenter ants, which chew through rotten or damp wood, potentially damaging windows, doors, or even structural framing in the process.
 Carpenter ants are about 1⁄4 to 1⁄2 inch long.

 But think twice before you grab a can of bug spray and start crop-dusting your kitchen countertops.

 “Ant poison may make you feel like you’re accomplishing something, but you’re not,” says CR senior scientist Michael Hansen, PhD, a biologist and ecologist who wrote his doctoral thesis on integrated pest management.
 “Unless you solve the problem of what’s attracting them to your house—and how they’re getting in—you should remember that there are thousands of ants in every colony, and you’ll just keep seeing them.”